qmatic/orchestra-appointment-blocking/README.md

  * Copy "appointmentblocking.war" to the "custdeploy" folder of Orchestra and restart the service.

  Note that, this application only for central usage.
-Not for distrbuted systems.
+Not for distributed systems.
+Not work with Calendar Client(Calendar) application.
 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).